 As an API provider, you need an easy-to-use and flexible way to monetize your APIs so that you can generate revenue for the use of those APIs.
 Monetization, a feature of Apigee Edge Developer Services, solves those requirements.

-Using monetization, you can create a variety of rate plans that charge developers for the use of your APIs bundled into packages.
+Using monetization, you can create a variety of rate plans that charge developers (or pay them through revenue sharing) for the use of your APIs, which are bundled into packages.
 The solution offers an extensive degree of flexibility: you can create pre-paid plans, post-paid plans, fixed-fee plans, variable rate plans, "freemium" plans, plans tailored to specific developers, plans covering groups of developers, and more.

 In addition, monetization includes reporting and billing facilities.
 For example, as an API provider, you can get summary or detailed reports on traffic to your API packages for which developers purchased a rate plan.
 You can also make adjustments to these records as necessary.
 And you can create billing documents (which include applicable taxes) for the use of your API packages and publish those documents to developers.